Clean Energy Alliance of Naperville

 Action Alert:

-To learn further details about contract renewal, please see our Early Contract Renewal webpage and our Share Our Flyer webpage.
+To learn further details about early contract renewal, please see our webpages: Early Contract Renewal and Financial Reasons to Say NO.

 Welcome

-If you prefer a question-and-answer type format, consider our Learn More Overview webpage.
+If you prefer a question-and-answer type format, please consider our Learn More Overview webpage.

-If you are here to learn more, we’ve been adding to our growing list of Did You Know? webpages.
-And please share your questions and suggestions by using our Contact webpage.
+If you are here to learn more, we continue to add to our list of Did You Know? webpages.
+Please share your questions and suggestions by using our Contact webpage.

 Naperville’s contract with IMEA is often a topic of great interest.
-It’s important to understand that there’s a joint ownership relationship and not just a contract, so we recommend both our Naperville’s Joint Ownership of Coal-Fired Generation webpage and our Naperville IMEA: More Than a Contract webpage.
-Lack of transparency limits our citizen ability to know whether termination of this contract to purchase power from IMEA will also end the joint ownership of the coal-fired generation assets and the associated obligations and liabilities.
+It’s also important to understand that there’s a joint ownership relationship through IMEA, so we recommend both our Naperville’s Joint Ownership of Coal-Fired Generation webpage and our Naperville IMEA: More Than a Contract webpage.

-The lack of transparency in key areas by Naperville and IMEA runs contrary to the spirit and intent of “public power”, as well as open and accountable government.
-We believe that Naperville and IMEA have a responsibility to be open and transparent on joint ownership issues and much more.
+A lack of transparency in key areas by Naperville and IMEA runs contrary to the spirit and intent of “public power”, as well as open and accountable local government.
+We believe that Naperville and IMEA have a responsibility to be open and transparent on our coal-fired generation, our power supply resource plans, and much more.
 Please consider our Lack of Transparency webpage to learn more.

 Now is the time for us to raise the political will to bring clean energy to Naperville.
 Will you help?